 CEQA exempts construction, or placement of minor structures accessory to (appurtenant to) existing facilities, such as on-premise signs.
-As described in this report, signs may be installed or altered in order to notify preserve users of the changes to the trail designation allowing e-bikes during a pilot program.
+As described in this report, signs may be installed or altered in order to notify preserve users of the changes to the trail designation regarding ebikes during a pilot program.